yilingu0094/yilingu0094.github.io/_pages/cv.md

 <center>Figure 5:  Data Flow Graph without Blockchain</center>

-Therefore, an updated platform must be developed to enable transparency in data exchange and information sharing. <span style="color:DarkGoldenRod">Blockchain technology</span> might be leveraged to create a supply chain financial platform to address the issue of insufficient data sharing.
+Therefore, an updated platform must be developed to enable transparency in data exchange and information sharing. <span style="color:DarkGoldenRod">Blockchain technology</span> can be leveraged to create a supply chain financial platform to address the issue of insufficient data sharing.
 The blockchain's <span style="color:DarkGoldenRod">distributed</span> and <span style="color:DarkGoldenRod">decentralized</span> characteristics facilitate audits and monitoring, and its <span style="color:DarkGoldenRod">immutability</span> also aids financial institutions in risk management.

 <div align=center><img src=" /images/12.png " width="50%"></div>